BitBagCommerce/SyliusInPostPlugin/doc/known_issues.md

 - - - -

+### Map doesn't load in checkout

+The inpost shipping methods have to have "inpost" or "inpost_point" code.
+The "inpost_point" stands for the package lockers.
+If you set it up, the map will appear.

+### The package locker doesn't store to the order

+You probably have misconfigured doctrine.
+During installation there is a section related to adding association fields to `Order` and `ShippingMethod` endities.
+Your doctrine configuration type is probably different than the method you used to put them to the entities.

 ### Pagerfanta error when executing sylius:theme:assets:install --symlink ###

 `Failed to copy "vendor/babdev/pagerfanta-bundle/Resources/public/css/pagerfantaDefault.css" because file does not exist`